 Full details of the basic experimental configuration are given in Regunath et al. (2008), so only a brief outline will be given here.
-A centrifugal compressor supplied the working fluid of pressurized cold air through a twisted vane swirl nozzle to impart both a tangential and an axial momentum within the flow field, thus giving rise to a swirling motion (Fig. 1).
+A centrifugal compressor supplied the working fluid of pressurized cold

+- 95 air through a twisted vane swirl nozzle to impart both a tangential and an axial momentum within the flow field, thus giving rise to a swirling motion (Fig. 2).
+Water droplets generated by an ultrasonic humidifier were used as tracer particles.
 The exit diameter, D, of the nozzle had a width of 32 mm.
-Dual-plane dye laser PIV measurements were made in the near-jet region, 0 < v/D < 1, where v denotes the streamwise direction.
-Vertical light sheets in two planes slightly displaced from one another were used to illuminate the flow field.
-The center of the green light sheet plane, $\lambda = 532 \,\mathrm{nm}$, was aligned at the centerline of the jet ($z = 0 \,\mathrm{mm}$), whilst the center of the yellow light sheet plane, $\lambda = 572 \,\mathrm{nm}$, was positioned along the plane z = -1 mm (Fig. 2).
-The thickness of each light sheet was measured to be 2 mm, thus the yellow light sheet extended from $z = -2 \,\mathrm{mm}$ to $z = 0 \,\mathrm{mm}$ and the green light sheet extended from z = -1 mm to z = 1 mm.
-Although the light sheets overlapped, the optical filters that were placed in front of the cameras only permitted one of the two wavelengths, $\lambda = 532 \, \text{nm}$ or $\lambda = 572 \, \text{nm}$, to be captured.
+Dual-plane dye laser PIV measurements were made in the near-jet region, 0 < y/D < 1, where ydenotes the streamwise direction.
+Vertical light sheets in two planes slightly displaced from one - 100 another were used to illuminate the flow field.
+The center of the green light sheet plane, $\lambda = 532$ nm, was aligned at the centerline of the jet (z = 0 mm), whilst the center of the yellow light sheet plane, $\lambda = 572$ nm, was positioned along the plane z = -1 mm (Fig. 3).
+The thickness of each light sheet was measured to be 2 mm, thus the yellow light sheet extended from z = -2 mm to z = 0 mm and the green light sheet extended from z = -1 mm to z = 1 mm.
+Although the light sheets overlapped, - 105 the optical filters that were placed in front of the cameras only permitted one of the two wavelengths, $\lambda = 532 \text{ nm}$ or $\lambda = 572 \text{ nm}$, to be captured.
 The dual-plane dye laser PIV system was used to obtain stereoscopic measurements on the green light sheet.
 Planar two-dimensional measurements were made on the yellow light sheet.
-Ensemble time averages based on 1000 PIV image pairs of the instantaneous velocity vectors were formed to produce the mean velocity field within each measured plane.
+Ensemble time averages based on 1000 PIV image pairs of the instantaneous velocity vectors were formed to produce the mean velocity field within each measured - 110 plane.
+The PIV system was limited to the frequency of cameras, which was 4Hz.
+Therefore 1000 image pairs were recorded at a frequency of 4Hz over a period of approximately 250s.